Market and Extension Streets

 Tailor Norman Straw, born in 1824, a son of framework knitter Thomas and Eliza (nee Pares)

-In April 1830 Ruth Brown had married John Goddard, lacemaker son of Jonathan and Kitty (nee Daykin) and all the children took the surname Goddard.
-Like her mother, Catherine Brown alias Goddard had at least two illegitimate children — Henry Isaac born in 1849 and Eliza Sarah born in 1853 – both born on April 5th — before she married Norman Straw.
+On April 11th, 1830 Ruth Brown had married John Goddard, lacemaker son of Jonathan and Kitty (nee Daykin) and all the children took the surname Goddard.
+Like her mother, Catherine Brown alias Goddard had at least two illegitimate children — Henry Isaac born on April 5th, 1849 and Eliza Sarah born on April 5th, 1853, before she married Norman Straw.

 Catherine’s illegitimate son, who always kept the Goddard name, doesn’t appear to have lived with his mother after her marriage but with other relatives and in the later part of his life he resided with his aunt Fanny Goddard who had married Thomas Lacey in 1869, at North Street and then in Byron Street.
 He died at 15 Byron Street in 1899, his age recorded as 52.